vaconingham/mqtt-mosquitto/README.md

 `docker run -it -d -p 1883:1883 -p 9001:9001 -v home/dev/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto`

+2. If you haven't done so already, create a folder for your logs in your working directory: `mkdir logs`
 2. Run files manually: `python3 client1.py, client2.py, and client3.py`
 3. Ensure logs are working correctly.
 This can be either seeing output in log files or in the console.